-Aha, the most awaited activity of Holi is playing with colours, and I am damn sure you like it too.
+Aha, the most awaited activity of Holi is playing with colors, and I am damn sure you like it too.

 The excitement of smearing pigments on faces is heavenly.

-Holi is undoubtedly time for connecting with family and neighbourhood, and what's better than a treat of sweets to bring all of us together
+Holi is undoubtedly time for connecting with family and neighborhood, and what's better than a treat of sweets to bring all of us together

 The extended community gathering is virtual for me over video calls.